 Employers should also consider the length and regularity of casual employees’ engagement to ensure they are aware when a “casual” becomes a “long term casual” within the meaning of the Fair Work Act 2009 (Cth) (‘FW Act’) triggering entitlements to parental leave, unfair dismissal, and an entitlement to request flexible working arrangements.

-The FW Act does not define “casual” employment and modern awards generally contain a brief (and somewhat unhelpful) definition: “an employee engaged as such”.
+The FW Act does not define “casual” employment and awards generally contain a brief (and somewhat unhelpful) definition: “an employee engaged as such”.

-Some modern awards place limits on casual employment, for instance clause 12.5 of the Cleaning Services Award 2010, provides that “Casual employees may only be engaged to perform work on an intermittent or irregular basis to work uncertain hour or to replace a weekly employee who is rostered off or absent”.
+Some awards place limits on casual employment, for instance clause 12.5 of the Cleaning Services Award 2010, provides that “Casual employees may only be engaged to perform work on an intermittent or irregular basis to work uncertain hour or to replace a weekly employee who is rostered off or absent”.

 Various Court, Tribunal, and Fair Work Commission decisions have provided some guidance on the definition and nature of “casual” employment.
 In essence, these decisions provide that a genuine casual employee works only on an as needed basis, and the employment relationship lacks a pattern, regularity, and the expectation of ongoing employment.